zdebanos/jekyllBear/teaching/root.md

 This webpage shows all my teaching activies at the Czech Technical University.

-Feel free to browser for extra materials here.
+Feel free to browse for extra materials here.

 Students who attend my seminars are recommended to follow this page.